2nd Chakra Series – 21 Ways to Care for Your Sacral Chakra

 21) Find your bliss.
 ‘Nuf said.

 As I mentioned in a comment, one of my favorite intro books about the chakras from an overall healing perspective is Anatomy of the Spirit, by Caroline Myss, because she discusses them from a physical, psychological and spiritual point of view (this book has been mentioned in no less than three blog posts I have read this week, so I am not the only one that likes it!)
-And of course, I’ve already reviewed Cyndi Dale’s The Subtle Body, although that is more of a reference book for healers.
-(She mentioned in our interview that one of her other books is being re-released this summer, so I might review it at that time.)
+And of course, I’ve already reviewed Cyndi Dale’s The Subtle Body, although that is more of a reference book for healers. (she has several other chaka related books out as well.)

 I’ve listed several other books on Women’s Energetics here.